-If you do not install PowerBuilder or SQL Anywhere on remote machines, you must copy the files listed in Table 13-1 to use MobiLink synchronization with a PowerBuilder application.
+If you do not install PowerBuilder or SQL Anywhere on remote machines, you must copy the files listed in the following table to use MobiLink synchronization with a PowerBuilder application.
 These files must be copied to the system path on the remote machine or the directory where you copy your PowerBuilder applications.

-Table 13-1: Required runtime files on system path of remote machine
+Table 13.1: Required runtime files on system path of remote machine

 Required files Description PBDPL170.DLL, PBVM170.DLL, PBDWE170.DLL, PBSHR170.DLL, PBODB170.DLL, PBODB170.INI, LIBJCC.DLL, LIBJUTILS.DLL, LIBJTML.DLL, NLWNSCK.DLL PowerBuilder files that you can copy from the Shared\PowerBuilder directory of the development machine.
-GDIPLUS.DLL, MSVCP100.DLL, MSVCR100.DLL, MSVCP71.DLL, MSVCR71.DLL Microsoft files that ship with PowerBuilder.
-For restrictions on distributing these files with client applications, see Microsoft files on page 541.
+GDIPLUS.DLL, MSVCP100.DLL, MSVCR100.DLL, MSVCP80.DLL (for 32-bit only), MSVCR80.DLL (for 32-bit only) Microsoft files that ship with PowerBuilder.
+For restrictions on distributing these files with client applications, see Microsoft files.
 DBENG11.EXE, DBMLSYNC.EXE, DBSERV11.DLL, DBTOOL11.DLL, DBODBC11.DLL, DBLIB11.DLL, DBLGEN11.DLL, DBCON11.DLL, DBCTRS11.DLL, DBICU11.DLL, DBICUDT11.DLL SQL Anywhere and MobiLink files that you can copy from the SAP\SQL Anywhere 12\bin32 (or bins64) directory of the development machine.
 You should copy these files to a "bin32" subdirectory of the location where you copy the PowerBuilder application and supporting runtime files.